 What are Vocational Training Teams?

-In District 1070 we provided a VTT programme in Kenya for 2012, working with two schools for disabled and SEN children in Thika, north east of Nairobi.
-Anyone interested in taking up the challenge of a VTT programme please make yourselves known to the District Foundation Committee, particularly Barry Pennill (RC Peterborough) for further information.
+In District 1070 we are working on a VTT programme in Kenya for 2012, working with two schools for disabled and SEN children in Thika, north east of Nairobi.
+Anyone interested in taking up the challenge of a VTT programme please make yourselves known to the District Foundation Committee, particularly Irvin Metcalf (RC Grantham) for further information.
 Similar but less strict criteria will apply for applicants to VTT compared to GSE.
-A Rotarian will lead the team – Geoff Blurton from RC Kettering was appointed – and the team consisted of professionals in the specialist field covered by the VTT.
-Most costs were covered by a global grant from The Rotary Foundation.
+A Rotarian will lead the team – Geoff Blurton from RC Kettering has been appointed – and the team will consist of professionals in the specialist field covered by the VTT.
+Most costs will be covered by a global grant from The Rotary Foundation.